Largest Louisiana oil refineries coming back to life after Ida - Up News Info

 Neither Placid nor Delek replied to requests for comment on Friday.

 Phillips 66’s Alliance refinery on the Louisiana coast was still being evaluated for damages.
 Any restart would depend on those assessments and the availability of electricity, it said.
-(Reporting by Erwin Seba and Marianna Parraga; Editing by Steve Orlofsky and Marguerita Choy)
+(Reporting by Erwin Seba and Marianna Parraga; Editing by Marguerita Choy and Grant McCool)